Ali Khamenei: Literature and art

+Khamenei has supported revising Farsi words and adding new words such as rayansphere instead of cyber space and changing word radio to radian and using televisan instead of television.

 In late 1996, following a fatwa by Khamenei stating that music education corrupts the minds of young children and is against Islam, many music schools were closed and music instruction to children under the age of 16 was banned by public establishments (although private instruction continued).

 Khamenei has stated that "poetry must be the vanguard of the caravan of the [Islamic] revolution...
-[T]hrough the arts and literature, the revolution can be exported in an easier and more honest way."
+[T]hrough the arts and literature, the revolution can be exported more easily and honestly."
 It has been suggested (by Dexter Filkins) that this might explain his interest in banning books, prohibiting newspapers and imprisoning artists.

-He has expressed interest in the study of the novels and stories since childhood and studied various world's credible novels.
+He has expressed interest in studying novels and stories since childhood and studied various novels of the world.
 He was "fascinated by Jean-Paul Sartre and Bertrand Russell" in his youth.
-He praised the works of Mikhail Sholokhov, Alexei Tolstoy, Honoré de Balzac, and Michel Zévaco.
-However, Victor Hugo's Les Misérables "is the best novel that has been written in history."
+He praised the works of Mikhail Sholokhov, Aleksey Konstantinovich Tolstoy, Honoré de Balzac, and Michel Zévaco.
+He said that Victor Hugo's Les Misérables "is the best novel that has been written in history".
 He explained:

-He suggested reading The Grapes of Wrath to "an audience of writers and artists" and Uncle Tom's Cabin to the high-level state managers as he thought it shed light on the history of United States.
+Khamenei suggested reading The Grapes of Wrath to "an audience of writers and artists" and Uncle Tom's Cabin to the high-level state managers as he thought it shed light on the history of the United States:

 Khamenei is fluent in Arabic in addition to his native languages, Persian and Azerbaijani.
-He has translated several books into Persian from Arabic, including the works of the Egyptian Islamic theoretician Sayyid Qutb.

-When it comes to poetry, in Mashhad he used to participate in the literary associations along with known poets and used to critique poems.
-Writing some poems himself, he chose pseudonym 'Amin' for himself.
+He has translated several books into Persian from Arabic, including the works of the Egyptian political theorist Sayyid Qutb.
+When it comes to poetry, in Mashhad, he used to participate in literary associations along with known poets and used to critique poems.
+Writing some poems himself, he chose the pseudonym Amin for himself.
 In the field of music, he is known to have a good singing voice and plays the tar, a traditional Iranian stringed instrument.

 Public diplomacy

 In February 2011, Ali Khamenei supported the Egyptian uprising against their government, describing it as Islamic awakening instead of Arab Spring.
-Trying to communicate with Arab people, he addressed Egypt's protesters in Arabic.
-(Even though his native language is Persian.)
+Trying to communicate with Arab people, he addressed Egypt's protesters in Arabic even though his native language is Persian.
 He introduced himself as "your brother in religion", while praising the "explosion of sacred anger".
-Later, in "Islamic Awakening conferences" which were held in Tehran, Khamenei praised the Muslim youths of Tunisia, Libya, Egypt, Yemen and Bahrain for what he described as Islamic awakening.
+Later in "Islamic Awakening" conferences held in Tehran, Khamenei praised the Muslim youths of Tunisia, Libya, Egypt, Yemen and Bahrain for what he described as Islamic awakening.
 He also paralleled these events with Islamic revolution in Iran during his Nowruz oration in 2011.
-However, major protests against the Iranian regime also broke out throughout Iran in 2011, and they became known as the 2011–12 Iranian protests.
+Major protests against the Iranian regime also broke out throughout Iran in 2011, and they became known as the 2011–2012 Iranian protests.
+Khamenei wrote an open letter to American students in 2024, which garnered a harsh US reaction.
+In the letter he described US students protesting against Israel as a new branch of the Axis of Resistance. and called on American students to familiarize themselves with the Quran.